zaguragit/walls/README.md

-## The wallpaper repo for posidon launcher
+## posidon walls
+This is the repo with the source code, wallpapers and the compiled website for posidon walls.

-All the wallpapers you see in [posidon launcher](https://posidon.io/launcher)'s wall gallery are loaded from here
+All the wallpapers you see in [posidon launcher](https://posidon.io/launcher)'s wall gallery are loaded from here.